- We Are Recruiting!

 The main theme of my research is large-scale analysis of disease genomes by integrating multi-omics data, evolutionary insights, electronic health records, as well as digitized clinical traits from imaging and wearable sensor readouts.
 The ultimate goal is to build a data-driven framework to detect diseases before symptoms emerge and to achieve precision health management.

 Yuejun received her Ph.D. from University of Chinese Academy of Sciences (Genetics).
 Her research interest is in computational biology and epigenomics.
 Her research is focused on integrative analysis of disease genomes.

 Cheng Wang, Ph.D.

 Cheng received Ph.D. from the National University of Singapore working on elucidating the regulation of pre-mRNA splicing in breast cancers.
-At UCSF, his research is focused on cancer genomics.
-His research direction involves integrating the genomic and clinical big data in cancer research using machine learning approaches.
+At UCSF, his research is focused on single cell analysis of complex diseases, including neurogenomics and maternal-fetal medicine.
+His research direction involves integrating genomic and clinical big data using machine learning approaches.

 Maggie is a PhD student in the Biological and Medical Informatics program at UCSF, co-mentored by Franklin Huang.
 She is interested in developing machine learning methods to improve precision oncology.
 She aims to identify new targets in localized and metastatic prostate cancer, as well as characterize molecular differences between tumors of African and European genetic backgrounds.

 Zhida received his Ph.D. from Sun Yat-sen University.
 At UCSF, he develops experimental and computational approaches to study complex human diseases.